Ranju2020/NovDemo/README.md

 # NovDemo
-This is my first git repository
+This is my first Git Repository.
+Author - Ranju